What Are All Those Hardware Pieces on Your Android Tablet?

-Microphone: A miniscule circular opening found on the tablet’s edge is used as the device’s microphone.
+Microphone: A miniscule circular opening serves as the device’s microphone.
 Some tablets may feature two microphone holes.
 Don’t worry if you can’t find them; they’re there.

 Some tablets lack a rear-facing camera.
-If your tablet is one of those, you should consider getting a painting program for your tablet and using it to paint the images you would otherwise photograph.
+To those tablet owners, you might consider getting a painting program for your tablet and using it to paint the images you would otherwise photograph.

 Not every rear-facing camera features a flash.